 “A club.”
 Gabrielle frowned.
 “Right.”
 She stared at him.
 “I actually do have a personal question for you myself, Renée.
 What exactly is a Chevalier of Cancer doing all the way in Hapaira?
-Chevaliers are almost always bound to remain within Cancer, so as a peacekeeper I can’t help but be curious.”
+Chevaliers are almost always bound insider Cancer, so as a peacekeeper I can’t help but be curious.”

 “I am searching for a Cancerian duchess who’s run away from home,” Renée explained, swirling his glass of wine.
-“I was ordered by the royal throne of Cancer to retrieve her.”
+“I was ordered by the royal throne and premier of Cancer to retrieve her.”